nulziiorsh/PCA-information-access/README.md

 Example input: python3 main_pipelines.py -m info_access -n 2

--m is the mode from {info_access, adjacency, node2vec, all} and -n is the number of PCs from [1,3].
+-m is the mode from {info_access, adjacency, node2vec, all}, and -n is the number of PCs from [1,3].

-The hypothesis testing results (Fisher Exact tests) were statistically significant and can be found in the qualitative_analysis folder.
+The results from Fisher Exact tests, used for hypothesis testing, were statistically significant and can be found in the qualitative_analysis folder.
 Relevant plots in the plots one.

 Citation: Hannah C. Beilinson et al., "Clustering via Information Access in a Network", 2020.